days to

 What is Allergy?

-Allergies are immune-system responses to a particular food, airborne substance, chemical, medication, cosmetic, perfume, textiles, building material, or plastic.
-Some symptoms of allergies are:
+Allergy is immune-system response to a particular food, airborne substance, chemical, medication, cosmetic, perfume, textiles, building material, or plastic.
+Some symptoms of allergy include:

 ball1.gif (1653 bytes) Itchy, watery eyes